BFTrick/presentation-wc-maine-2014-workshop/presentation-wc-maine-2014-workshop.md

 # Variable Products

 The next big topic is variable products (think of a t-shirt with multiple sizes).
-There are a lot of ways to handle variable products so I want to cover it at the end after we discuss shipping and payment.
+Since there are so many options I'm going to cover it at the end.

-In case we don't get to hit here's an excellent video tutorial: TODO
+In case we don't get to it here's an excellent video tutorial: http://docs.woothemes.com/document/product-variations/

 ---